autonomys/subspace-docs/docs/farming-&-staking/staking/staking.md

 ![NStaking-3](/img/doc-imgs/operators-staking/NStaking-3.png)

-4. Select the account you'd like to use form the dropdown menu.
+4. Select the account you'd like to use from the dropdown menu.
 You can click the button in the upper left corner to see available token balances for the selected account.

 ![NStaking-4](/img/doc-imgs/operators-staking/NStaking-4.png)